 Recreational Fishing in National Marine Sanctuaries

-Long-term monitoring data provide resource managers with the information necessary to identify ecosystem change over time.
-Without this information, managers would never know how natural and human-caused pressures are affecting ecosystems, and if management actions are achieving resource protection and improvement goals.
-To this end, while the Office of National Marine Sanctuaries generally encourages recreational fishing, there are some especially vulnerable places within sanctuaries where limits are placed on the activity.
+Long-term monitoring data provide resource managers with information necessary to identify ecosystem change over time.
+Without this information, managers would never know how natural and human-caused pressures affect ecosystems and if management actions achieve resource protection and improvement goals.
+However, while the Office of National Marine Sanctuaries generally encourages recreational fishing, there are some especially vulnerable places within sanctuaries where limits are placed on this activity.

 For More Information

 Follow the links below for more information on best practices for recreational fishing and information on how you can get involved in fisheries management.